calvinhendriks/MKW-LAN-Brainslug/README.md

 ## Details
-The KameKLoader looks for Loader.bin inside sd_Card:/varietypack/boot/loader.bin.
+- The KameKLoader looks for Loader.bin inside sd_Card:/varietypack/boot/loader.bin.
 This is hardcoded becaused the loader was originally made for Variety Pack V3.
+- For the same reason, Loader.bin looks for E/J/P/K.bin inside varietypack/ on the iso.
+Therefore, the replacements that Emvolution does should place these binaries there.